Bahbus/AB_Category_Editor/README.md

 - Batched XIVAPI lookups for referenced Item and ItemUICategory names.
 - Lookup cache backed by browser `localStorage`, with an in-app cache viewer and clear button.
 - Regex → Item IDs conversion using cancelable XIVAPI item sheet scans.
-- Local browser processing for imported category configs; no build step, package manager, framework, or runtime dependency is required.

 ## How to use

-1. In AetherBags, export or copy your category configuration as gzip+Base64 text.
+1. In AetherBags, export or copy your category configuration.
 2. Open the editor and use **Import/Paste** for copied text, or **Upload** for a saved text/Base64/JSON file.
 3. Edit categories, rules, colors, sorting, rarities, regex filters, and item/category IDs as needed.
 4. Use **Export/Copy** to copy updated gzip+Base64 text, or **Download** to save the updated text locally.